csababalint91/task-tracker/README.md

-# Getting Started with Create React App
+# To start the project
+Clone this repo, `cd` into it and run

+`npm install`

+from the terminal to install dependencies listed in package.json.

+Once all packages are installed you can run

+`npm start`

+The app will run on the following url: http://localhost:3000.

+# The following has been built or done for this project

+Task tracker app.
+  - tasks can be added
+  - tasks can be removed
+  - tasks can be marked with 'reminder' label when created
+  - tasks saved on Local Storage

+## Some things that could be improved or added
+- date validation could be added
+- an alert for reminder could be added too

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+## This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts